earlman/lee-law-offices/content/practice-areas/wrongful_termination.md

 * Did you get fired after you took family or medical leave?
 * Did you get fired after you reported suspected criminal activity by your employer to a government or law enforcement agency?
 * Did you have no choice but to quit because you could no longer tolerate harassment or discrimination at work?

-You deserve better.
-It is time to claim your lost wages.
-We are here to protect you.
-No legal fees unless we win for you.
-Contact us for a free consultation.